gabriela-framework/gabriela/docs/README.md

 ### 1.2.3 Shared scope

-**shared** scope is somewhat similar to public scope but in shared scope, you choose the modules and plugins that will be able to inject the dependency by name; explicitly.
+**shared** scope is somewhat similar to public scope but in shared scope, you choose the modules and plugins that will be able to inject the service.

 The best thing to do is see it by example.